See & Do

 A decorative gatehouse tower of a Castle.
 Built by Sir William Hylton shortly before 1400, this is the second oldest building in Sunderland.

-11. Add Penshaw Monument to your Itinerary
+1. Add Binchester Roman Fort to your Itinerary

 Type